xamarin/xamarin-forms-samples/TipCalc/README.md

 ---
 name: Xamarin.Forms - TipCalc
 description: TipCalc is based on an existing iOS and Android sample but has been completely rewritten for Xamarin.Forms using XAML and data-binding.
-This new...
 page_type: sample
 languages:
 - csharp